How to be good chicken sitters while housesitting

-In this 2022 Housesit Match Blog Competition entry by Robert Bull you will learn about the experience of two intrepid chicken sitters.
+In this 2022 Housesit Match Competition Runner Up blog by Robert Bull you will learn about the experience of two intrepid chicken sitters.
 Read on to learn how they cared for a whole chicken coup and saved two chickens who didn’t make the pecking order.
 The theme of this year’s blog competition was ‘Tell us about a fun housesit you did recently’…

 2022 Housesitmatch Blog Competition – Shortlisted Blog

 Congratulation to Robert Bull on being voted a Runner Up in the 2022 Housesitmatch bloc competition!